-To shift out of P (Park), the ignition must be on or in Service Mode, and the brake pedal must be applied.
+To shift out of P (Park), the vehicle must be in ACC/ACCESSORY or ON/RUN and the brake pedal must be applied.

 Stopping the Engine/LOCK/

 OFF (No Indicator Lights): When

 the vehicle is stopped, press

 ENGINE START/STOP once to turn

 the engine off.